 There are two assignments.

 The first assignment requires the student to write an essay on a relevant topic in organizational decision making.
 For suggested topics please see the assignment page.
 Students may also choose their topic which must be approved by the instructor.
 [40%]

-The second assignment requires students to work in groups of three to prepare a presentation of an actual case of decision making in an organization.
+The second assignment requires students to work in groups of four to prepare a presentation of an actual case of decision making in an organization.
 The instructor may recommend suitable cases for analysis, but students are encouraged to select their own cases, based on their own experience or reading.
 [40%]

 Students should prepare for each class by reviewing suggested cases and readings so that they come prepared to discuss them during class.
 Students are encouraged to participate actively in class discussions, exercises, and presentations.
 [20%]

 Students should feel free to discuss course-related matters with the instructor at any time.
 Chun Wei's office is Room 628; telephone 416.978.5266; e-mail .
 Office hours TBA.